prowler-cloud/prowler/docs/tutorials/developer-guide/unit-testing.md

 #### API calls partially covered

-If the API calls we want to use in the service are not covered by the Moto decorator we have to create our own mocked API calls.
+If the API calls we want to use in the service are partially covered by the Moto decorator we have to create our own mocked API calls to use it in combination.

-To do so, you need to mock the `botocore.client.BaseClient._make_api_call` function using `mock.patch <https://docs.python.org/3/library/unittest.mock.html#patch>`:
+To do so, you need to mock the `botocore.client.BaseClient._make_api_call` function, which is the Boto3 function in charge of making the real API call to the AWS APIs, using `mock.patch <https://docs.python.org/3/library/unittest.mock.html#patch>`:

 ```python